Master of Laws (LL.M.)

 - Enjoy academic advising and support from a personal faculty advisor, peer student mentors, and LL.M. program staff.

-- Two required courses teach you the foundations of the American legal system and writing while allowing for significant flexibility in choosing from over 100 elective courses.
+- Two required courses teach you the foundations of the American legal system and legal writing while allowing for significant flexibility in choosing from over 100 elective courses.

 - Our LL.M. students participate in student government of the College and join our 30+ student organizations and affinity groups.

-- Our special “Bar Prep Track” provides special advising and courses for students who desire to take an eligible bar exam in the U.S.
+- Our special “Bar Prep Track” provides special advising and courses for students who desire to take an eligible bar exam in the U.S. PLUS the innovative Helix Bar Prep program is offered free of charge.

 The College of Law recommends LL.M. candidates submit application materials by June 1 for priority consideration to enroll in the fall semester (August).
 There is no application fee collected by the College.